nitro404/Duke3D_Palette_Editor/readme.txt

   formats is an array of Java "Color" objects.

   The file which each palette corresponds to on the hard disk is referred to by the m_file variable.
 The palette can only be read from / written to disk if this file is set to something.

-  the m_loaded variable corresponds to whether or not the palette data has been loaded into memory (or at least initialized with default data, if a new palette was created).
+  The m_loaded variable corresponds to whether or not the palette data has been loaded into memory (or at least initialized with default data, if a new palette was created).